Chris AndersonExecutive Director PhD ACSW LCSW CCTP CDTK

 Kiera LonguaDay Program Assistant Director

-Kiera Longua B.A., CTRS is the Assistant Day Program Director.
+Kiera Longua B.A., CTRS is a Community Outreach Manager.
 While studying Parks and Recreation at Metropolitan State University of Denver, she began working with the I/DD population as a personal trainer.
 Kiera has since worked with this population as a job coach, day program staff, direct support provider, and program leader.
 As a certified therapeutic recreation specialist, Kiera is passionate about providing clients with activity-based interventions that can help clients achieve their goals in fun ways.
 Kiera has provided people with disabilities a variety of therapeutic activities including group fitness, cooking classes, community outings, equine therapy, animal care classes, and more.

 Masha AgarkovaBehavior Line Staff Lead